 Comment spam appears in the comments of many WordPress sites, especially new ones.
 These comments often contain a message proclaiming how interesting the site is.
 And this is without any actual relation to the content.
 Usually they promote some kind of product or service, and they usually contain a link to another website.

-If left unprocessed, spam emails can accumulate by the hundreds per day.
-This can slow down your site's performance and even raise "red flags" with hosts and search engines.
+If they are left unprocessed, then spam emails can accumulate by the hundreds per day.
+This can slow down your website's performance and even raise "red flags" with hosts and search engines.
 In addition, the attention paid to identifying and deleting these comments costs valuable time.

 Spam-blocking Plugins identifies these types of email comments and filters them out, leaving only legitimate comments for the website owners.
 However, not all websites need spam blockers.
 Some websites choose to disable the comments feature entirely.
 This is already possible via the basic settings of WordPress (In the dashboard under Settings -> Discussion).
 Going a bit further, for example, is the free Plugin Disable comments from the WordPress -Plugin-directory.
 The comment function can be suppressed specifically for individual post types, already existing comments can be deleted completely.